Bob Bakish

 Robert Marc Bakish (/ˈbækɪʃ/ BACK-ish; born December 14, 1963) is an American business executive.
-He has been President and CEO of Paramount Global since December 4, 2019, formerly holding the same position at Viacom before the merger with CBS Corporation.
+He was most recently the president and CEO of Paramount Global upon its formation on December 4, 2019 until his resignation on April 29, 2024 amid poor stock market performances and a possible Paramount major merger.

 Early life and education

 A native of New Jersey, Bakish attended Dwight-Englewood School in Englewood, New Jersey, graduating in 1981.

 He received a Bachelor of Science in operations research in 1985 from Columbia University's School of Engineering and Applied Science.
 He earned an MBA from Columbia Business School in 1989.

 After receiving his MBA, Bakish joined the management and technology consulting firm Booz Allen Hamilton in 1990, and rose to become a partner in its media and entertainment practice.